 Usage:

-#create full report to csv file
+# create a full report as a csv file

 ./xdebug profiler -r report.csv cachegrind.out.1340990144_014725